sbabic/swupdate/doc/source/building-with-yocto.rst

 - **SWUPDATE_IMAGES_NOAPPEND_MACHINE** : flag to use drop the machine name from the artifact file.
 Most images in *deploy* have the name of the Yocto's machine in the filename.
-The class adds automatically the name of the MACHINE to the file, but some artifacts can be deploes without it.
+The class adds automatically the name of the MACHINE to the file, but some artifacts can be deployed without it.

 ::